 Step 1: Problem Identification and Description

-The initial action in a cause and effect analysis is identifying the problem of interest.
-You need to adequately describe the problem in terms of its nature, type, face, and magnitude.
+The initial activity in a cause and effect analysis exercise is identifying the problem of interest.
+You need to adequately describe the problem in terms of its nature and magnitude.
 Determine the part of your business that’s affected and the possible reasons why.
 On the fishbone diagram, this represents the head of the fish.

 Step 2: Brainstorm on the Main Causes of the Problem

 At this point, your aim is to identify the root cause of the problem.
 This can be done effectively by analyzing the obstacle in relation to people, procedures, materials, and equipment in the business.
-Your aim at this stage is to come up with as many reasons as possible.
+Your aim at this stage, is to come up with as many potential causes as possible.
 In your fishbone diagram, these causes will closely follow the head of the fish.

 Step 3: Break Down Each Main Cause Into Sub-Causes

-For every major cause of a problem in business, there are always some small events and ordeals that contributed to the occurrence of the major cause.
+For every major cause of a problem in business, there are always additional or minor events and ordeals that contributed to the occurrence of the major cause.
 For example, customer dissatisfaction may be a result of long lead times in supply or poor after-sales services.
-In another sense, low employee productivity may be a result of poor working conditions, low pay, etc.
+In the same vein, low employee productivity may be the result of poor working conditions, low pay, etc.

 Therefore, you should try to find all the possible sub-causes that may have contributed to the occurrence of the main cause.

 In your fishbone diagram, these sub-causes will branch out from your main causes.